 - (1) A credit union may collect reasonable fees and charges with respect to member accounts.
-The fees may be for: - (a) Additional copies of periodic statements;

-- (b) Various types of transactions on a per-transaction basis; - (c) A check or draft returned to the credit union by another financial institution because it was drawn against a closed account or an account with insufficient funds or for any other reason; - (d) Stop-payment orders; - (e) Any form of members' initiated withdrawal requests which the credit union rejects for any justifiable reason; and - (f) Any other service or activity relating to member share accounts. - (2) No credit union shall impose or increase any fee after October 1, 1996, until thirty calendar days after notification has been provided or made available to credit union members.
+The fees may be for: - (a) Additional copies of periodic statements; - (b) Various types of transactions on a per-transaction basis; - (c) A check or draft returned to the credit union by another financial institution because it was drawn against a closed account or an account with insufficient funds or for any other reason;

+(d) Stop-payment orders;

+(e) Any form of members' initiated withdrawal requests which the credit union rejects for any justifiable reason; and days after notification has been provided or made available to credit union members.